 Following is a summary of key federal disaster aid programs that can be made available as needed and warranted under President Obama's disaster declaration issued for the State of Iowa.

-- Payment of not less than 75 percent of the eligible costs for emergency protective measures taken to save lives and protect property and public health.
-Emergency protective measures assistance is available to state, tribal, and eligible local governments on a cost-sharing basis.
+- Payment of not less than 75 percent of the eligible costs for debris removal and emergency protective measures taken to save lives and protect property and public health.
+Emergency protective measures assistance is available to state and eligible local governments on a cost-sharing basis.
 (Source: FEMA funded, state administered.)

 - Payment of not less than 75 percent of the eligible costs for repairing or replacing damaged public facilities, such as roads, bridges, utilities, buildings, schools, recreational areas and similar publicly owned property, as well as certain private non-profit organizations engaged in community service activities.
 (Source: FEMA funded, state administered.)

 - Payment of not more than 75 percent of the approved costs for hazard mitigation projects undertaken by state and local governments to prevent or reduce long-term risk to life and property from natural or technological disasters.
 (Source: FEMA funded, state administered.)

 How to Apply for Assistance: